delta-rules-engine/rules/README.md

 ## Deploying with Kogito Operator

-In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).
+In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the [IBM BAMOE Kogito Operator](https://catalog.redhat.com/software/containers/ibm-bamoe/bamoe-kogito-rhel8-operator/62d668813273d8696f48a10e?architecture=amd64&image=650d88a8be89e09ba18b05a5).

 # Kogito DMN Provisioning and testing